freealise/freealise/ar/README.md

 interpolator: use moviepy for transparent video ?
 morpher: use to match timepoints with transparent holes
+pano: set depth frames 40ms prior to color slides for 960ms, add color to gray pixels in video, in shader only gray texels update vertices
-pano: depth -> video alpha channel in shader; replace videodome with gsv
+replace videodome with gsv

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown